GovanifY/KH2FM_Toolkit/C#/Ressources/Readme.txt

 This tool is able to extract and modify the iso of the game Kingdom Hearts 2(Final Mix) It uses a list that gives all of the ISO resource names in clear (msg/jp/al.bar) instead of their hashes(0x56203d96).
-This list isn't complete yet but contains all the files needed for the translation.
+The list isn't totally complete but all the files you should need got a name.

 This tool can launch more than one patch and mix them instead to have to apply them one by one.
 Simply drag 'n drop all patches you need to apply to the toolkit or, with the